- Rights & Responsibilities a Tenant has when Signing a Lease

 Florida tenants entering active military service have a right under the Servicemembers Civil Relief Act to break the lease under federal law.
 The renter must be part of the “uniformed services,” which includes:

-To break a lease in accordance with the act, the tenant starting active military service is required to provide the landlord with:
+To break a lease in accordance with the act, the tenants starting active military service is required to provide the landlord with:

 Once the renter has met such requirements, the earliest the lease can be terminated is 30 days after the next rent period starts.